A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Application to Support Vector Methods

 We next address existence, uniqueness and non-accumulation for this problem. \\ \\ \emph{Existence}: Similarly to SVR, the optimal $c^\ast$ must belong to the finite dimensional space generated by $\mathbf{p}_i$, $i = 1, \ldots, m$, and a solution to \eqref{svdd} certainly exists. \\ \\ \emph{Uniqueness}: At optimum, the center of the sphere $c^\ast$ is unique while $\gamma^\ast$ and the $\xi_i^\ast$'s may not be unique, refer to Theorems 2 and 3 in \cite{WangChungWang2011}; moreover non-uniqueness may only occur when $\rho = 1/M$ for some integer $M$, refer again to Theorem 3 in \cite{WangChungWang2011}.
-To break the tie if it occurs, select the smallest $\gamma^\ast$; note that in this way also the $\xi_i^\ast$'s remain uniquely determined as explained in the footnote at the end of Assumption \ref{asmpt:existence-uniqueness-generalized}. \\ \\ \emph{Non-accumulation}: For SVDD, non-accumulation requires the following condition to hold $\forall c, \gamma$:
+To break the tie if it occurs, select the smallest $\gamma^\ast$; note that in this way also the $\xi_i^\ast$'s remain uniquely determined as explained in the footnote at the end of Assumption \ref{asmpt:existence-uniqueness-generalized}. \\ \\ \emph{Non-accumulation}: For SVDD, non-accumulation requires the following condition to hold. \begin{assumption} For any $c$ and $\gamma$ it holds that \qedstar \end{assumption} This condition simply requires that probabilistic mass does not accumulate over hyper-spheres. \\